stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 Joint work with Johan Vikström and Gerard J. van den Berg

 <div style="text-align: justify">
-The Timing-of-Events (ToE) model is a standard approach in dynamic treatment evaluation.
-This paper uses an Empirical Monte Carlo simulation design to study the estimation of ToE models.
+This paper uses an Empirical Monte Carlo simulation design to study the estimation of the Timing-of-Events (ToE) model, one of the leading approaches in dynamic treatment evaluation.
 We exploit rich Swedish data on unemployed individuals with information on participation in a training program to simulate placebo treatment durations.
 We then estimate ToE models by omitting some of the covariates previously used to simulate the placebo treatments.
 This generates unobserved heterogeneity correlated across the treatment ad outcome durations.
-When estimating ToE models, we use a discrete support point distribution for the unobserved heterogeneity, and we compare different specifications of the model.
+When estimating ToE models, we use a discrete distribution for the unobserved heterogeneity, and we compare different specifications of the model.
 We find that the model performs well, in particular when time-varying covariates in the form of calendar-time variation are exploited for identification.
 For the discrete support distribution of the unobserved heterogeneity, we find that both too many mass points and too few mass points lead to large bias.
 We also find that information criteria that penalize parameter abundance are a very useful way to select the number of support points.